exercism/ruby/exercises/concept/amusement-park/.docs/introduction.md

 ## Instance Variables

 Objects can hold their own state by setting _instance variables_.
-These variables live within an object are normally used to store some internal state.
+These variables live within an object and are normally used to store some internal state.

 Instance variables always start with an `@`.
 You can create a new instance variable by setting a variable starting with an `@`.